Monitor your Kubernetes cluster performance with Container insights

 - Error: An error occurred while attempting to read data from the workspace.

-- Misconfigured: Azure Monitor for containers wasn't configured correctly in the specified workspace.
+- Misconfigured: Container insights wasn't configured correctly in the specified workspace.

 - No data: Data hasn't reported to the workspace for the last 30 minutes.